Tinnitus and hearing loss injuries can be caused by exposure to extreme noise levels and physical trauma.

 Military and police thought they had the problem covered with acoustic earmuffs in their training programs in firing chambers to avoid that noise exposure.
 But it turns out that some of these noise blockers were defectively built with a design flaw which has led to a number of Tinnitus-related lawsuits involving the Combat Arms Ear Plugs.

 Tinnitus can also be caused by random noise exposures like a siren, railroad engine whistle, motorcycles, loud equipment, and firearms.
-Victims of traumatic brain injuries are also at great risk for Tinnitus.
+Victims of traumatic brain injuries, even mild TBIs, are also at great risk for tinnitus.

 Approximately 15% of individuals with a history of whiplash develop tinnitus and one or more of the following symptoms: vertigo, headache, instability, and nausea, and hearing loss.
 It doesn't take a major impact to get tinnitus as a result of a car accident.
 You do not even need any contact with the head.
 The mechanical shearing of the head back can impact the inner ear and cause tinnitus.